Learning and Type Compatibility in Signaling Games: Introduction

 \section{Introduction}

-In a signalling game, a privately informed \emph{sender} (for instance a student) observes their type (e.g. ability) and chooses a signal (e.g. education level) that is observed by a \emph{receiver }(such as an employer), who then picks an action without observing the sender's type.
-These signalling games can have many perfect Bayesian equilibria, which are supported by different specifications of how the receivers would update their beliefs following the observation of ``off-path'' signals that the equilibrium predicts will never occur.
+In a signaling game, a privately informed \emph{sender} (for instance a student) observes their type (e.g. ability) and chooses a signal (e.g. education level) that is observed by a \emph{receiver }(such as an employer), who then picks an action without observing the sender's type.
+These signaling games can have many perfect Bayesian equilibria, which are supported by different specifications of how the receiver would update his beliefs about the sender's type following the observation of off-path signals that the equilibrium predicts will never occur.
 These off-path beliefs are not pinned down by Bayes rule, and solution concepts such as perfect Bayesian equilibrium and sequential equilibrium place no restrictions on them.
 This has led to the development of equilibrium refinements like \citet{cho_signaling_1987}'s Intuitive Criterion and \citet{banks_equilibrium_1987}'s divine equilibrium that reduce the set of equilibria by imposing restrictions on off-path beliefs, using arguments about how players should infer the equilibrium meaning of observations that the equilibrium says should never occur.

-This paper uses a learning model to provide a micro-foundation for off-path beliefs in signalling games, then uses this foundation to deduce restrictions on which Nash equilibria can emerge from learning.
-Our learning model has a continuum of agents, with a constant inflow of new agents who do not know the prevailing distribution of strategies and a constant outflow of equal size.
-This lets us analyze learning in a deterministic stationary model where social \emph{steady states} exist, even though individual agents learn.
-To give agents adequate learning opportunities, we assume that their expected lifetimes are long, so that most agents in the population live a long time.
+This paper uses a learning model to provide a micro-foundation for restrictions on the off-path beliefs in signaling games, and thus derive restrictions on which Nash equilibria can emerge from learning.
+Our learning model has a continuum of agents who are randomly matched each period, with a constant inflow of new agents who do not know the prevailing distribution of strategies and a constant outflow of equal size.
+The large population makes it rational for the agents to ignore repeated-game effects and ensures the aggregate system is deterministic, while turnover in the population lets us analyze learning in a stationary model where social steady states exist, even though individual agents learn.\footnote{It is interesting to note that \citet{spence_job_1973} also interpreted equilibria as steady states (or ``nontransitory configurations'') of a learning process, though he did not explicitly specify what sort of process he had in mind.} To give agents adequate learning opportunities, we assume that their expected lifetimes are long, so that most agents in the population live a long time.
 And to ensure that agents have sufficiently strong incentives to experiment, we suppose that they are very patient.
 This leads us to analyze what we call the ``\emph{patiently stable}'' steady states of our learning model.